INSURANCE DEFINITIONS

 AGREED VALUE The ultimate for a classic or collector car.
 Initially based on the INSURER'S detailed appraisal of your car, then the "agreed value" is the sum you'll receive in the event of a total loss.....no research, no questions, no arguments.
 Needs to be updated every three years.
 Your premium will be adjusted to reflect that potential loss.
 Note that if you enhance the value significantly with restoration or whatever you should report that fact to the insurance company.
 In most cases it won't increase the premium, but it will ensure you're compensated for it in the event of a total loss.

-Determining Value: How do you and the insurance company determine the value of your car?
+DETERMINING VALUEHow do you and the insurance company determine the value of your car?
 You can hire an appraiser, some classic car insurance companies don't think it's necessary but I do.
 If you have a stock original vehicle (one to which you haven't done any work or added anything), there are many resource guides and pricing books.
 Beware, these don't work well for Morgans.

 If you've made improvements or additions to the car that you believe increase its value, you MUST hire an appraiser to support your claim and the best one to hire is a Morgan Dealer.
 Owners restoring cars should keep detailed lists of the work performed and receipts for all parts and labour.
 Some companies will require appraisals at the owner's expense to establish the agreed value, while others may not.
 Get a paid for third party appraisal regardless.
 Redo the appraisal after any major work or improvement or upon the advice of the appraiser.

 A few companies offers it calls an "inflation guard," which automatically increases the vehicle's value by 2 percent each quarter, up to 8 percent each year, at no extra cost.
-If, however, your policy doesn't have automatic increases, you should review your policy and your car's value on an annual basis
+If, however, your policy doesn't have automatic increases, you should review your policy and your car's value on an annual basis to be sure you have enough coverage

-Qualifications: Both you and your car may have to meet certain qualifications to buy this type of insurance.
+QUALIFICATIONS: Both you and your car may have to meet certain qualifications to buy this type of insurance.
 Driver record and age, car storage facilities, alternate vehicles for "everyday" driving might be required.
 These factors will vary from insurer to insurer

 Coverage and costs are better and your portion of any accident can be negligible.
 Yet, classic car insurance is much less expensive than standard car insurance because of the restrictions.
 The liability portion of your vintage auto policy may cost less than $100 per year incident and the deductible or your contribution to any incident will be minimal..
 That's because your insurer knows you won't be driving the car very much and, when you do, you'll be driving it very carefully.